 A second runway is simply not required.
 What’s more, the maintenance of the second runway would add cost and complexity to the airport’s operations and take resources away from the all-important task of attracting new air services – and the growth that comes with it – to the region.

-Ultimately the new runway will deliver big opportunities for the long-term.
 The tourism benefits of a runway capable of facilitating long haul flights from Asia are obvious: a direct link to the Sunshine Coast will boost the local tourism industry.